The City of Kelowna conducts the Citizen Survey to gauge public satisfaction with

 In February 2015, Ipsos Reid will conduct a telephone survey of randomly selected Kelowna residents (18 years and older) on behalf of the City of Kelowna.

-- Identify issues most in need of attention
+- Identifying issues most in need of attention

-- Determine the qualities & characteristics of an ideal city
+- Determining the qualities & characteristics of an ideal city

-- Assess perceptions of Kelowna's quality of life
+- Assessing perceptions of Kelowna's quality of life and community safety

-- Measure the importance and satisfaction with municipal services
+- Measuring the importance and satisfaction with municipal services

-- Determine the incidence of contact with the City and satisfaction with those experiences
+- Determining the incidence of contact with the City and satisfaction with those experiences